adam-rabinowitz/plotlyR/README.md

 # plotlyR
-Function for creating plots using Plotly's R graphing library
+Functions for creating plots using Plotly's R graphing library